-The Behavior Response Team (BRT) includes a Program Manager, Program Specialists, BCBAs, and District-Wide Behavior Paraprofessionals.
-The team is supported by an Assistant Director, Behavior and Special Sites.
+Beginning with the 2023-24 school year, the Special Education Department has created a new team called Behavior Response Team (BRT).
+The team includes a Program Manager, Program Specialists, BCBAs, and District-Wide Behavior Paraprofessionals.
+The team is support by an Assistant Director, Behavior and Transition Support.
 This team was created to support teachers and other campus staff with implementing behavior interventions for identified students served with special education services.